shaunadoo97/First-Portfolio/README.md

 Click save after this step and a confirmation of deployment should be confirmed shortly.

 To know this, a green colored box with message is received saying "Your site is published at" with a web address.
-My website is live at : https://shaunadoo97.github.io/First-Portfolio/
+My website is live at :

 ## Testing and Code Validation

-To test and validate my codes to ensure there are no errors, I've used W3C Markup Validator to test all of the pages.
+To test and validate my codes to ensure there are no errors, I've used W3C Markup Validator to test all of the pages: https://validator.w3.org/
 So far, index.html gallery.html and contact.html has been tested with no errors.

 Home Page html